-Juniors (aged between 12 and 18) are also welcome to attend as long as they are accompanied by an adult so it’s a great opportunity for parents to help their kids get involved with the shooting sports.
+Juniors (aged 12 to 17) are welcome to attend.
+It is preferable that a parent or guardian is also a paid participant in the course.
+It’s a great opportunity for parents to help their kids get involved with the shooting sports.

-SSAA members receive a discount on the course fee as another membership benefit, and range fees, ammunition and targets are covered in the cost.
+SSAA members receive a discount on the course fee as another membership benefit (ammunition and targets are covered in the cost).

 Please note: participants must have an English language skill level which enables them to clearly understand instructions and respond verbally and in writing to the competency assessments.
 To avoid disrupting other attendees, interpreters will not be permitted in the classroom.
-Those requring language assistance can discuss alternative arrangements with the State Office via the contact details below.
+Those requiring language assistance can discuss alternative arrangements with the State Office.